medzvel/samp-mining/README.md

 ## Contributing

 If you have any idea, to improve this script, feel free to do this.
-After doing some fix or Finding any bug make issue or pull request.
+After doing some fix or Finding any bug please open issue or make pull request.

 ## Authors